gugafromMARS/FoodProject-Rabbitmq/README.md

 Have a consumer in restaurant queue, when the order is ready and when is going to make the delivery it sends a message for the shipping queue and user consumer receive it.

+## Tests

+I made some integration controller tests and service unit tests for all controllers, using :

+* Mockito
+* Junit5

 ## Authors

 **gugafromMars**